 Here are some responses to the more frequent inquiries:

-- Are there going to be changes for the fall 2020 semester?
+- Are there going to be changes for the spring 2021 semester?

 - What are the suggested specifications for computers?